 The wsp:Ignorable attribute indicates if a policy assertion is an ignorable policy assertion [p.8].
+The behavior implied by an ignorable assertion is expected to be a behavior that need not be engaged for successful interoperation with the entity that includes such ignorable assertions in its policy.

-The schema outline for this attribute is as follows:
+The schema outline for the wsp:Ignorable attribute is as follows: